 Thank you so much for taking the time to write me.
 You’re in a cycle that many find themselves in – thinking that something outside of yourself will make you “prosperous enough” to give the way you want, to live without worry and to make ends meet.

 The truth is, you already are prosperous enough.
 You just think you are not.
 It starts by recognizing where you want to create some change.
-Have you downloaded the free Heal Your Relationship With Money e-book and workbook?
+Have you downloaded my free Heal Your Relationship With Money e-book and workbook?
 If you haven’t then please do so now….and read it and fill it out so you can see some patterns that you may not be aware of.

 Review your finances, not from a point of view of what you cannot do but from a point of view of what you can do with what you have that will make you feel more secure as you work toward what you want in life.

 What is it that you want to have in your life that you don’t currently have?
 Be as specific as you can.
 I highly recommend looking at your budget and finding a way to book a session with me.
-Even a 30 minute session can help you get a true clear picture of what is going on in your life financially and help you create a strategic plan that will take your mind off your money worries.
+Even a FREE 30 minute session can help you get a true clear picture of what is going on in your life financially and help you create a strategic plan that will take your mind off your money worries.

 Before you have your session, be sure to complete the Heal Your Relationship With Money workbook and email me a copy to review.
 In the session, we can create a detailed look at what you owe and to whom, and what your expenses are each month, specifically, not generally.
 Start paying attention to where you spend every cent.
 Once we can see what you owe and to who, and what your monthly expenses are we can create a spending strategy that makes you feel more comfortable.